 Generally, there are two main types of business plans a company will use: traditional and lean plans.
-When you write a business plan, you should set out to include all of the most important information about your business or start up, how you are planning to scale, and most importantly information about the types of problems your product fixes.
+When you write a business plan, you should set out to include all the most important information about your business or start up, how you are planning to scale, and most importantly information about the types of problems your product fixes.

 Traditional Business Plans for SaaS Companies